Tomerg91/Lumea/README.md

 *   **Serverless Backend**: If your `server` directory contains a traditional Node.js/Express server, you'll need to adapt it to run as Vercel Serverless Functions.
 Typically, this involves having an entry point file (e.g., `server/api/index.ts`) that exports the Express app or individual route handlers.
 *   **Monorepo Support**: Vercel supports monorepos.
 Ensure your build commands and output directories are correctly configured for your project structure.
 The `install:all` script is important for installing dependencies in workspaces.
-*   **Database**: Ensure your MongoDB (or Supabase) instance is accessible from Vercel's servers.
+*   **Database**: Ensure your Supabase instance is accessible from Vercel's servers.
 For Supabase, use the production Supabase URL and keys.